ExpeditionRPG/expedition/docs/qdl_guide.md

 *Fig 1: Roleplay card with choices*

-In Markdown, roleplay cards are written using `_underscores_` to denote a title and subsequent lines for text.
+In QDL, roleplay cards are written using `_underscores_` to denote a title and subsequent lines for text.
 Note that only lines of text separated by whitespace will be separated by whitespace when loaded in the app (basically, hitting Enter once does nothing to the rendered quest).
-For example, the roleplay card above looks like this in markdown:
+For example, the roleplay card above looks like this in QDL:

-Choices are written in Markdown by bullet points
+Choices are written in QDL by bullet points

 ```markdown
 _A Strange Arrival_